Why do we recommend an evaluation at age 7?

-By age 7, enough permanent teeth have come in and enough jaw growth has occurred that he can identify existing concerns and anticipate future problems.
+By age 7, enough permanent teeth have come in and enough jaw growth has occurred that our orthodontists can identify existing concerns and anticipate future problems.
 Any ongoing damaging oral habits can be assessed at this time also.
-In many cases, no treatment is indicated at this age, but it is a great time to begin planning for future needs for the most efficient treatment plan by entering a growth and development program.
+In many cases, no treatment is indicated at this age, but it is a great time to begin planning for future needs and for the most efficient treatment plan.

 Some signs or habits that may indicate the need for an early orthodontic treatment are: